 Extracurricular activities are voluntary activities sponsored by the school or school system or an organization sanctioned by the school system.
 Extracurricular activities include, but are not limited to, preparation for and involvement in public performances, contests, athletic competitions, demonstrations, displays and club activities.

+Inactive Member

+An inactive member is a member of the National Guard or Reserve of any branch of the uniformed services, who is inactive and not on active duty orders pursuant to 10 U.S.C.
+12301 et seq. or 10 U.S.C.
+12401 et seq.

 Member State

 A member state is a state that has enacted the Compact.